 Capital gains realised by Pension Funds on the Notes contribute to determine their annual net accrued result, which is subject to a 20% substitutive tax (see Italian Resident Noteholders, above).
-Subject to certain conditions (including minimum holding period requirement) and limitations, capital gains realised upon sale or redemption of the Notes may be excluded from the taxable base of the 20% substitute tax if the Notes are included in a long-term savings account (piano individuale di risparmio a lungo termine) that meets the requirements set forth in Article 1 (100-114) of the Finance Act 2017, Article 1 (211-215) of the Finance Act 2019 or Article 13-bis of the Finance Act 2020.
+Subject to certain conditions (including minimum holding period requirement) and limitations, capital gains realised upon sale or redemption of the Notes may be excluded from the taxable base of the 20% substitute tax if the Notes are included in a long-term savings account (piano individuale di risparmio a lungo termine) that meets the requirements set forth in Article 1 (100-114) of the Finance Act 2017, as subsequently amended and supplemented (including by Article 136 of Law Decree No. 34 of 19 May 2020), Article 1 (211-215) of the Finance Act 2019, as subsequently amended and supplemented, or Article 13-bis of the Fiscal Decree Linked to the Finance Act 2020, as subsequently amended and supplemented (including by Article 136 of Law Decree No. 34 of 19 May 2020).

-- (D) Real Estate Investment Funds - (E) Capital gains realised by Real Estate Investment Funds and by SICAFs to which the provisions of Article 9 of Legislative Decree No. 44 of 4 March 2014 apply on the Notes are not taxable at the level of same Real Estate Investment Funds (see Italian Resident Noteholders, above).
+(D) Real Estate Investment Funds

+Capital gains realised by Real Estate Investment Funds and by SICAFs to which the provisions of Article 9 of Legislative Decree No. 44 of 4 March 2014 apply on the Notes are not taxable at the level of same Real Estate Investment Funds (see Italian Resident Noteholders, above).

 Non Italian resident Noteholders